Literacy in the Park

 FREE FAMILY EVENT

 - Engage an arena full of literacy-based activities for the entire family

 - Fill a goody bag with a Grace Lin book and many other take-aways

 SCHEDULE OF EVENTS

 - 10:30am Grace Lin Presentation

 ABOUT THE AUTHOR

-Guests with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Accessibility Services, email@example.com, 419-3728495.
+To individuals with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Accessibility Services at email@example.com or 419-372-8495.
 Please notify us prior to the event.